tabreturn/tabreturn.github.io/_posts/2021-04-16-processing.py_in_ten_lessons--resources.md

 categories: code processing python
 ---

 I've created two new resources to help Processing.py users -- **a website for browsing code examples** and a **cheat sheet for beginners**.
 If you're keen to learn more about Python Mode for Processing, I've written a [series of lessons]({{ site.baseurl }}/#processing-reverse).
-I've also [got a book out](https://nostarch.com/Learn-Python-Visually) published by No Starch Press.
+I've also got a book out, [Learn Python Visually](https://nostarch.com/Learn-Python-Visually), published by No Starch Press.

 ## 1. A Website for Browsing Code Examples